Case Studies

 GARY ULLOM

-Gary was not diagnosed with Lewy Body Dementia until late in his 10-year battle with the disease.
-Starting at age 60, ten years before succumbing to Lewy Body Dementia, Gary began to fall asleep during mid conversation and even at traffic lights.
-He would also unknowingly become violent during fitful sleep.
-He would later develop essential tremors and forgetfulness.
 At age 68, Gary started experiencing hallucinations and temporary dissociation from reality where he thought he was a boy again.
-Gary’s sleep schedule also became disrupted on a large scale.
-During his final year of life, Gary’s hallucinations worsened, and he started to lose his ability to communicate coherently.
+Gary’s sleep schedule became disrupted.
+During his final year of life, Gary started to lose the ability to communicate coherently.
 He rapidly declined over a three-month period, where easygoing Gary became combative and eventually experienced loss of physical functions.

 Gary passed away after a month in hospice care.
-Gary’s family donated his brain to the Mayo Clinic in Jacksonville and the autopsy revealed Diffuse Lewy Body Dementia and early-stage Alzheimer’s Disease.
+His family donated his brain to the Mayo Clinic in Jacksonville and the autopsy revealed Diffuse Lewy Body Dementia and early-stage Alzheimer’s Disease.
 Gary’s family is grateful for a confirmed diagnosis and hopes his donation will help researchers get one step closer to finding a cure for neurological disorders such as Lewy Body Dementia to prevent the suffering witnessed firsthand.

 GARY WEITZEL

-Gary Weitzel grew up in a small town in the Nebraska panhandle and started driving tractors on farms at age 10.
+Gary grew up in a small town in the Nebraska panhandle and started driving tractors on farms at age 10.
 He spent summers in high school driving a fertilizer sprayer in Nebraska and beyond.

 As the disease progressed, memories of places, names, and events disappeared.
 Next was how to dress, use eating utensils, and find his room.
 Hallucinations were a problem every afternoon; nightmares at night.
 Finally, Gary lost the capacity to speak and, after a year in assisted living, passed away of pneumonia at age 77.